-A minimum of 500 hours of clinical experience must be completed prior to application.
+A minimum of 500 hours of clinical experience / health care hours must be completed prior to application.
 Clinical Experience / Health Care Hours can occur in a volunteer or paid position in a wide range of health care settings.
 Visit Clinical Experience / Health Care Hours for more information.
 Only experiences and hours documented at the time of submission of the CASPA application will be evaluated.
 Applicants may only list hours actually completed up to the time of application submission; anticipated future hours will not be considered.

 Preference will be given to candidates with direct patient care experiences, particularly those that required specific training and/or licensure, higher levels of patient interaction and medical decision-making.
 Preference will also be given to candidates who have completed greater numbers of hours of experience.